 Dr Tony Abraham Thomas, MCh (Neurosurgery)

-Dr Kamalakar K., MS (Orthopedics)
+Dr Kamalakar K., DNB (Orthopedics)

 Dr Jane C. Joy, MS (Ophthalmology)